chipbaber/pdfparse/README.md

 This video and instructions assumes that the user:

-Has a 23ai autonomous database running on Oracle Cloud Infrastructure.
+- Has a 23ai autonomous database running on Oracle Cloud Infrastructure.
+[How to Provision an Autonomous Database](https://docs.oracle.com/en/cloud/paas/autonomous-database/serverless/adbsb/autonomous-provision.html)
-Has developer access to an apex workspace.
+- Has developer access to an apex workspace.
+[How to create a APEX Workspace and Users](https://docs.oracle.com/en/database/oracle/apex/24.1/htmig/creating-workspace-and-adding-apex-users.html#GUID-5CC1AEA8-F216-4C2F-B1C0-E0EB3C55CFEB)
-Has created an object storage bucket and a cloud credintial to access the bucket from your apex user.
+- Has created an object storage bucket and a cloud credintial to access the bucket from your apex user.
 [How to create an Auth Token and Bucket](https://youtu.be/CvyzCjdDvTU)
-Has Node.js installed locally able to execute in Visual Studio.
+- Has Node.js installed locally able to execute in Visual Studio.
+[How to Install Node.js](https://nodejs.org/en/download)

-## 23ai Database Setup
+## 23ai Database Multi-langual Engine Setup
 - Capture the following information for future use in the code.
 Create a new bucket and capture the namespace & name in the fields below for future reference.
 ```
 Database Username: